 Who is Śrīla Bhaktivinoda Thākura?

-This is a part of a speech delivered by Śrīla Gour Govinda Swami on September 2, 1993.
+Part of a speech delivered by Śrīla Gour Govinda Swami in Cuttack on September 2, 1993.

 Śrīla Saccidānanda Bhaktivinoda Ṭhākura was born with the name Sri Kedarnath Dutta on September 2, 1838.
 He appeared in the village of Ula, in the district of Nadia, West Bengal, which was his maternal uncle’s home, but the house of his forefathers is in the village of Chhoti in the Kendrapara District of Orissa.
 Chhoti is the śrīpāt, the native place of Śrīla Bhaktivinoda Ṭhākura, and he resided here.